darshank528/Project-STORM/README.md

 ## Conclusion

-These results show that, while Storm is only **marginally better** than AdaGrad on test accuracy and not as better as Adam, though on both training loss and accuracy Storm appears to be somewhat faster in terms of number of iterations.
+These results show that, while Storm is only **marginally better** than AdaGrad on test accuracy and not as better as Adam, though on both training loss and training accuracy Storm appears to be somewhat faster in terms of number of iterations.

 ## Inference and scope of improvement:
 - We get to learn about a new variance-reduction based algorithm, STORM, that finds critical points in stochastic, smooth, non-convex problems.
 This algorithm improves upon prior algorithms by virtue of removing the need for checkpoint gradients, and incorporating adaptive learning rates.
 These improvements mean that Storm is substantially easier to tune as compared to other optimizers.